ajlockwood/SSem2018-19/README.md

+## 4/16/19

+Added a scoreboard to track kills and deaths.
+Also added an end-game condition of 3 kills and an end-game screen.

 ## 4/11/19

 Added a possible temporary workaround to reported performance problems.
 I say possible because I haven't gotten a chance to test it yet.